Logo

 Returns:

-popt, pcov.
-The best y-intercept and slope, their covariance matrix and the used alpha.
+The best y-intercept and slope and their covariance matrix.

 API navigation